explosion/prodigy-evaluate/README.md

 pip install "prodigy-evaluate @ git+https://github.com/explosion/prodigy-evaluate.git@2_setup"
 ```

-To learn more about this plugin, you can check the [Prodigy docs](https://prodi.gy/docs/plugins/#evaluate).
+To learn more about this plugin and additional functionality, you can check the [Prodigy docs](https://prodi.gy/docs/plugins/#evaluate).

 ## Issues?